critesjosh/aztec-sdk-starter/README.md

 ## Environment

-The script currently runs on the Goerli testnet and corresponding Aztec testnet.
+The script currently runs on a fork of Ethereum mainnet run by Aztec.

-Get Goerli ETH here. https://www.faucet.paradigm.xyz/

-You can check the status of the Aztec rollup provider at this url. https://api.aztec.network/aztec-connect-testnet/falafel/status
+You can check the status of the Aztec rollup provider at this url. https://api.aztec.network/aztec-connect-dev/falafel/status

 ## Debug